ElnurKasimov/ProjectManagementSystem_Console/README.md

 # ProjectManagementSystem
-simple console CRM for existing MySQL DB using JDBC
+console application for simple PMS using JDBC and MySQL DB

 There are several importatn files in the root directory:
 1. prefs.json  - contains database access settings.
 You can put into Your own,